How Kenya safaris came to be.

 Fortunately, one Kenya safari, will never be enough.
 We assure you of infecting you with the safari bug, just like us.

-This budget safari holiday takes you to lake Nakuru and Masai Mara.
-It is a holiday that is just perfect for weekend get-away.
-This Kenya safari can be custom made to take you to other parks instead of Nakuru and Masai mara.
+This budget safari takes you to lake Nakuru and Masai Mara.
+It is a holiday that is perfect for weekend get-away.

 Days of cloudless skies.
-Serengeti makes a Tanzania safari trip complete.
+Serengeti makes a Tanzania safari complete.
 As stewart put in in 1913, 'simply a paradise'.
-From Arusha to Lake Manyala, Serengeti, and back to Arusha.

 This budget Kenya safari package gives you the utmost flexibility of all other safaris.
-This safari redifines Kenya as the original home of safari.
-Rough it out abit, visit the game, and crack those silly jokes by the bonfire with loved ones or your newly met friends in the evening.
+It is a safari that re-difines Kenya as the original home of safari.

 A spiritual journey to Egypt and Israel, following on the foot prints of Jesus.